tiffanyolw/remindme-web/_Docs/functionality.md

 ## Inventory
 - Shows list of all products
 - Dropdown with options to show all, expired, or unexpired products
+- Able to filter by categories and locations, and order
 - Add Product button to add a product
 - Action button on each product shows 4 options
     - Consume or Trash shows a modal to consume/trash